tolgadevsec/PHP-Security-Cheatsheet/README.md

 ]]]]]]] )
 ```

-You can also set the HTTPOnly cookie attribute in your PHP configuration using the [session.cookie_httponly](https://secure.php.net/manual/en/session.configuration.php#ini.session.cookie-httponly) parameter.
+You can also set the HTTPOnly cookie attribute in your PHP configuration file using the [session.cookie_httponly](https://secure.php.net/manual/en/session.configuration.php#ini.session.cookie-httponly) parameter.

 ```
 session.cookie_httponly = true